xodarap-ap/ngmd/README.md

 - Optional: 2 pin 2.54mm header for manual switching button (if using cabinet button)

 A full BOM with Digikey part numbers has been included in the main directory as BOM.xls

+ Warning: This is a project I designed for myself and has not been tested on any other hardware than my own.
+If you build this board it is at your own risk